Combustion Analyzer for Residential (2024 update)

-What is Excess Air in Combustion?
+What Is Excess Air in Combustion?

 EA% = [[20.9/ (20.9 - 02measured)] – 1] x 100

-What is a Draft Measurement?
+What Is a Draft Measurement?

-Does a Combustion Analyzer detect Hydrocarbon and VOCs?
+Does a Combustion Analyzer Detect Hydrocarbon and VOCs?

-No, it does not.
-During incomplete combustion, Hydrocarbons (HCs)/Volatile Organic Compounds (VOCs) Organic compounds may be present in the flue gas due to incomplete combustion.
+During incomplete combustion, hydrocarbons (HCs) and volatile organic compounds (VOCs) may be present in the flue gas due to incomplete combustion.

-Does a Combustion Analyzer detect Soot?
+Does a Combustion Analyzer Detect Soot?

-No, it does not.
 Professional models may have an option for detecting hydrocarbons or VOCs.
-Soot is smoke.
-Soot is particulate matter that makes up smoke commonly seen emitted from diesel trucks.
-Although it is not visible, a small amount of soot may still be present.
+Soot is particulate matter that makes up smoke, commonly seen emitted from diesel trucks.
+Although it is not always visible, a small amount of soot may still be present.
 An excessive amount of soot is not good as it means:

-- Poor Combustion Efficiency
+- Poor combustion efficiency

 - Faster degradation of parts

-- Poor Internal heat transfer, preventing good thermal conductivity
+- Poor internal heat transfer, preventing good thermal conductivity

-- Over time damage to the heat exchanger will occur
+- Eventual damage to the heat exchanger

 About The Author